RosepadMC/Rosepad/README.md

 must be stored in .patch files (at least until proper code injections will be implemented) Make sure to test your patches before making a pull request

-Build Rosepad use `TOOLKIT_JAVA17=/path/to/your/jdk17/home ./gradlew -Dorg.gradle.java.home=/path/to/your/java8/home ejectClasses createPatches shadowJar pack`
+Build Rosepad using `TOOLKIT_JAVA17=/path/to/your/jdk17/home ./gradlew -Dorg.gradle.java.home=/path/to/your/java8/home ejectClasses createPatches shadowJar pack`

 All tests should be done on an obfuscated build since obfuscation breaks some things in the code